aiff22/Decision-Stream/README.md

 #### 1. Overview [[paper]](https://arxiv.org/pdf/1704.07657v2.pdf)

-This repository provides a basic implementation of the paper presenting the [Decision Stream](https://arxiv.org/abs/1704.07657) regression and classification algorithm.
+This repository provides a basic implementation of the [Decision Stream](https://arxiv.org/abs/1704.07657) regression and classification algorithm.
 Unlike the classical decision tree approach, this method builds a directed acyclic graph with high degree of connectivity by merging statistically indistinguishable nodes at each iteration.
 <br/><br/>

 #### 2. Prerequisites and Dependencies